-The MHP must make a decision about your grievance within 90 calendar days from the date you filed your grievance.
-The timeframes for making a decision may be extended by up to 14 calendar days if you request an extension, or if the MHP believes that there is a need for additional information and that the delay is for your benefit.
-An example of when a delay might be for your benefit is when the MHP believes it might be able to resolve your grievance if they have more time to get information from you or other people involved.
+The mental health plan must make a decision about your grievance within 90 calendar days from the date you filed your grievance.
+The timeframes for making a decision may be extended by up to 14 calendar days if you request an extension, or if the mental health plan believes that there is a need for additional information and that the delay is for your benefit.
+An example of when a delay might be for your benefit is when the mental health plan believes it might be able to resolve your grievance if they have more time to get information from you or other people involved.

-How Do I Know If the MHP Has Made a Decision About My Grievance?
+How Do I Know If the Mental Health Plan Has Made a Decision About My Grievance?

-When a decision has been made regarding your grievance, the MHP will notify you or your representative in writing of the decision.
-If your MHP fails to notify you or any affected parties of the grievance decision on time, then the MHP will provide you with a Notice of Adverse Benefit Determination advising you of your right to request a State Hearing.
-Your MHP will provide you with a Notice of Adverse Benefit Determination on the date the timeframe expires.
-You may call the MHP for more information if you do not receive a Notice of Adverse Benefit Determination.
+When a decision has been made regarding your grievance, the mental health plan will notify you or your representative in writing of the decision.
+If your mental health plan fails to notify you or any affected parties of the grievance decision on time, then the mental health plan will provide you with a Notice of Adverse Benefit Determination advising you of your right to request a State Hearing.
+Your mental health plan is required to provide you with a Notice of Adverse Benefit Determination on the date the timeframe expires.
+You may call the mental health plan for more information if you do not receive a Notice of Adverse Benefit Determination.